Driftt/drift-python/README.md

 ## Support / Feedback / Bugs
 For support and feedback, you can find us on [Slack](https://join.slack.com/t/devdrift/shared_invite/enQtMzg4MTI3NDk5NDQ0LWUwMWYzZTkyMmQ1YjdkNjkwZDg2Mzk2YjAyMDg4MWViYmIzZjVhZTczNDQwMDVjOGRjZGU5OTkxMWQ0ZGU0Mjg)!

 If you've found a bug, feel free to open up a PR with a fix or submit an issue.
+Let us know in the dev slack!